7 Tips for Deploying Custom Objects in Salesforce to Production

 #4 Include Everything

 Every change you make will have an impact in production, even when you change something that already exists.
-So when you are preparing for your deployments and creating your change sets, make sure to include all new and updated features for each change set.
+So when you are preparing for your deployments and creating your Salesforce change sets, make sure to include all new and updated features for each change set.
 It can be very difficult to remember exactly what you’ve created and changed.
 Salesforce is highly connected to its features, and components that you didn’t even know about often end up changed!

 If you do miss out on some components during your deployment, the deployment can error.
 This tends to happen due to one component (you knew about and included) that is dependent on a component you missed.
 Panaya ForeSight will show you every single feature that is connected and therefore dependent on the Salesforce custom objects you are deploying.
 So when you make any changes, you can rest assured that Panaya ForeSight will pick up all affected/dependent components and highlight them prior to deployment.

-#5 Use the Right Tool
+#5 Use the Right Tool for Salesforce Deployment

 Deployments are a lengthy and complicated process.
 And unfortunately, Salesforce’s built-in tools aren’t the most useful in addressing issues that may arise.
 During setup, you can add your changes and new components to the standard change set tool.
 If you’re using this, the best practice is to add things as you change/create them, since Salesforce won’t tell you what needs to be in your deployment.